-The TWDB, GCDs, and USGS conduct non-regulatory groundwater monitoring to assess ambient groundwater quality conditions and to track changes over time.
-Some monitoring programs are developed for the assessment of water quality that target specific geographic areas, contaminants, constituents, or activities.
-Contamination cases discovered by these agencies or entities through groundwater studies or groundwater sampling programs are referred to the regulatory agency with the appropriate jurisdiction.
+TWDB and the GCD members of TAGD monitor groundwater quality to assess ambient groundwater conditions and to track changes in water quality over time.
+Additionally, entities may develop monitoring programs as part of water-quality assessment studies that target specific geographic areas, specific contaminants or constituents, or specific activities.
+If an entity discovers groundwater contamination during these studies or sampling, it refers the case to the regulatory agency with appropriate jurisdiction.

-The TWDB and participating organizations reported sampling 322 water wells and monitoring sites (including springs) in 2021 and 177 in 2022.
-The TWDB's collection of these samples and analyses of additional samples from cooperative entities comprise the state's ambient groundwater quality sampling program.
-The TWDB enters groundwater quality data collected under this program into its groundwater database.
+In 2022, TWDB and cooperating entities visited and collected groundwater quality samples from 350 distinct sites, which included water wells and springs.
+Samples were collected from 325 sites in 2023.
+TWDB's collection of these samples and analyses of additional samples from cooperative entities comprise the state's ambient groundwater quality sampling program.
+TWDB enters groundwater quality data collected under this program into its groundwater database.